Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Rebecca Ganann, RN, PhD

-Assistant Professor, McMaster University School of Nursing
+Associate Professor, McMaster University School of Nursing

-Co-Scientific Director, Aging, Community and Health Research Unit
+Scientific Director, Aging, Community and Health Research Unit

 Director, Patients Expertise in Research Collaboration (PERC)

-Co-Scientific Director, Aging, Community and Health Research Unit
+Scientific Director, Aging, Community and Health Research Unit

-Our Co-Scientific Director Maureen Markle-Reid, is also Co-Scientific Director of the Collaborative for Health & Aging.
 This OSSU Research Centre in Aging, brings together world-class researchers from ACHRU and the McMaster Institute for Research on Aging (MIRA).
 The mandate of the collaborative is to build capacity and advance Ontario’s health care system by using an integrated, coordinated, and people-centered approach.